googlecreativelab/tiny-motion-trainer/README.md

 ## FAQ & Common Errors

 **What exactly is being transferred when I “connect”?**<br/>
-When you’re connecting the board to your computer, a pre-trained Tensorflow Lite machine learning model gets transferred over BLE onto the device.
+When you’re connecting the board to your computer, a pre-trained TensorFlow Lite machine learning model gets transferred over BLE onto the device.
 The sketches that are uploaded to the Arduino include a common TensorFlow Lite for Microcontrollers model architecture.
 The different experiment websites change the behavior of the sketch by changing the model to one specifically made for the experience.

 **What if I’m having issues connecting via bluetooth?**<br/>
 If you are having issues connecting try the following: